Open University Certificate in Industrial and Organizational (I-O) Psychology

 • Leadership and motivation.

-The faculty advisor for the I-O Certificate is Dr. Conte.
-Please send questions and requests for the application form for the I-O Certificate to email@example.com
+The faculty advisor for the I-O Psychology Certificate is Dr. Conte.
+Please send questions and requests for the application form for the I-O Psychology Certificate to firstname.lastname@example.org

 - Achieve a cumulative grade point average of 2.5 or better.
 Each class must be completed with a grade of C (2.0) or better.

-- Complete required coursework within four years after admission to the program.
+- Complete required coursework within four years after beginning the I-O Certificate.

 - Petition the College of Extended Studies for the certificate upon completion of 15 semester units.